OpenStudio Measure Writer's Reference Guide

 Final Condition (runner.registerFinalCondition)

-Reporting the initial and final conditions is optional, but is recommended practice.
-These messages together can be used in reporting measures to explain the specific changes the a measure made to a model.
+Reporting the model's initial and final conditions is an optional but recommended practice.
+These messages can be used in OpenStudio, EnergyPlus, and/or Reporting measures to explain the specific changes that the measure made to the model.

 runner.registerFinalCondition("Model currently has #{num_flrs} floors")